Geneviève poured the coffee and repeated, ‘Well Hugh – are you as bad as Philippe?’

 ‘That’s not comfortable for you – sit on the recliner.’

 ‘It’s fine.
 Let me explain about her, Hugh.
 Nikki has a general distrust and distaste for men as a species because of certain things in her past, her work involves compromising corrupt men, her nerves are good and she has no respect for those men.
-Something happened in a very short time yesterday with the pair of you, then she came to you in the middle of the night and you just accepted what she offered without a word – that looks bad in my eyes.
+Something happened in a very short time yesterday with the pair of you, then she came to you in the middle of the night, which I’ve admitted, and you just accepted what she offered without a word – that looks bad in my eyes.
 Please give Nicolette up.’

 The doorbell rang, she got up, uncramped her legs and went to the spyhole.
 It was Nicolette, carrying packets, Geneviève flung open the door and decided the two of them were going to have a little heart-to-heart.